-3 III.
-Background
+III.
+BACKGROUND

-40 The World Health Organization (WHO) defines counterfeit medicines as those that are deliberately and fraudulently mislabeled with respect to identity or source: their quality is unpredictable as they may contain the wrong amount of active ingredients, wrong ingredients or no active ingredients (1).
-They are usually manufactured in illegal and hidden laboratories which range from cottage to large factories that do not have any quality control 43 system (1,2).
-Their availability in the developing countries' market occurs in unregulated market and most of 44 the vendors are not official or licensed (2).
-45 are the principal target of counterfeiters (2).
-Moreover, among many methods of counterfeiting drugs, mimicking 48 branded products in terms of their packaging and dosage forms would enable counterfeiter's to pass custom 49 inspection easily.
-As these products are very similar to the original brands, they can be accepted by distribution 50 and retails companies (3).
-Some studies showed that the The widespread distribution of these drugs and troubling 51 victimization rates added up to a long list of pharmaceutical industry lost USD 30 billion as a result of counterfeit 52 drugs in 2005 alone(4).
-53
+The World Health Organization (WHO) defines counterfeit medicines as those that are deliberately and fraudulently mislabeled with respect to identity or source: their quality is unpredictable as they may contain the wrong amount of active ingredients, wrong ingredients or no active ingredients(1).
+They are usually manufactured in illegal and hidden laboratories which range from cottage to large factories that do not have any quality control system(1, 2).
+Their availability in the developing countries' market occurs in unregulated market and most of the vendors are not official or licensed (2).

+Counterfeit drugs are predominantly available in countries where the custom procedure is not stringent and this usually results in loss of public confidence in the health care system.
+Among other drugs, life saving drugs are the principal target of counterfeiters(2).
+Moreover, among many methods of counterfeiting drugs, mimicking branded products in terms of their packaging and dosage forms would enable counterfeiter's to pass custom inspection easily.
+As these products are very similar to the original brands, they can be accepted by distribution and retails companies(3).
+Some studies showed that pharmaceutical industry lost USD 30 billion as a result of counterfeit drugs in 2005 alone(4).